Phoebe Beasley

 Phoebe Beasley (born June 3, 1943) is an American artist.
-Beasley is the only artist whose art has been awarded the Presidential Seal under two different U.S. Presidents - George H. W. Bush, and Bill Clinton.
+Beasley is the only artist whose art has been awarded the Presidential Seal under two different U.S. presidents: George H. W. Bush and Bill Clinton.
 Beasley was the first African-American woman to become president of the Los Angeles County Arts Commission.
 She was the official artist of the 1987 and 2000 Los Angeles Marathons.

 Early life and education

 Phoebe Beasley was born in Cleveland, Ohio.
 She has two siblings.
 Her mother died of a heart attack at the age of 29 (when Phoebe was 7 years old).

 Her father later married Mildred Gaines, an artist who brought her to the Cleveland Institute of Art and other cultural institutions.

-Beasley's high school guidance counselor told her that she shouldn't major in art because there was "no such thing as an African-American artist."
+Beasley's high school guidance counselor told her that she should not major in art because there was "no such thing as an African-American artist".

 Beasley received a Bachelor of Fine Arts in art education from Ohio University in 1965, and a Master of Fine Arts degree from Kent State University.
-She received an Honorary Doctorate of Fine Arts from Ohio University in 2005.
+She received an honorary Doctorate of Fine Arts from Ohio University in 2005.
 She also delivered the commencement address that year.

 Career

 Beasley worked selling time for KFI and KOST.
 She was told multiple times by white gallery owners, "I don't carry black art."
 She was also asked "why do you always paint black subjects?"
-Beasley's said, "It was strange - especially since they were painting nothing but white subjects...
+Beasley has said, "It was strange – especially since they were painting nothing but white subjects ...
 Most of my themes are what I know, based on my point of reference, just like any other artist."